How to Create Different Headers for Different Pages in Word

 However, if you want a different header on every new page of the Word document, here’s what you need to do:

 - Your cursor will land on the second page of the document, and you’ll see the same header on that page as well.
-To undo this, go to the “Navigation” section in the “Layout” tab.
+To undo this, double click on the header to open the Design tab, in the Navigation section, turn off the Link to Previous feature.

 The headers are now disconnected, and you can rename the new header or use a different logo.